yongrenjie/penguins/docs/plot1d.rst

    :param scale: *(optional)* Indicates factor to scale spectrum intensity by.
    :type scale: float
    :param bounds: *(optional)* A tuple of floats ``(lower, upper)``, or a string ``"lower..upper"``, specifying the section of the spectrum to plot.
 Both should be chemical shifts.
 If either ``lower`` or ``upper`` are omitted, then the upper (upper) bound is the rightmost (or leftmost) edge of the spectrum.
 If not provided, defaults to the entire spectrum.
 Note that this does not merely affect the *plot limits*.
 It restricts the portion of the spectrum which is actually plotted (and ``matplotlib`` chooses sensible plot limits to reflect that).
+   :param dfilter: *(optional)* A function taking a float and returning a bool to which filters *y*-values of the spectrum which should be retained.
+For example, to remove any parts of the spectrum above an intensity of ``1e5``, use ``dfilter=(lambda f: f < 1e5)``.
+Note that this filter is applied prior to any scaling.
    :param label: *(optional)* Text to be displayed in the plot legend.
 Some LaTeX-like syntax is possible using raw strings: see :std:doc:`tutorials/text/mathtext`.
    :type label: str
    :param color: *(optional)* A valid ``matplotlib`` color.
 See :std:doc:`matplotlib:tutorials/colors/colors` for more information.
 The default colour palette used is Seaborn's "deep" (see Seaborn's :std:doc:`seaborn:tutorial/color_palettes`).